pmd/pmd/src/site/markdown/customizing/howtowritearule.md

 ## I need some kind of Type Resolution for my rule!

+PMD supports determining the type of nodes on the AST.
+For this to work you need:

+1. Include the attribute `typeResolution="true"` when defining the `rule` node on the ruleset XML.
+2. The auxiliary classpath for PMD is setup correctly, so that PMD can actually find the (compiled) classes.

 ### Inside an XPath query

 PMD XPath syntax includes now a new function called `typeof` which determines if a node